ehlke-hepworth/time_series_visualizer/README.md

 ### Additional Suggestions
 Improvements need to be made throughout the application.
 An important suggestion:

-- This application is developed for laptop screens.
-Therefore, with more time, it needs to be improved to fit multiple screen-resolutions.
+- This application is developed for laptop-sized screens.
+Therefore, it needs to be improved to fit multiple screen-sizes.

 ## Contact Information